bokeh/bokeh/sphinx/source/docs/user_guide/interaction/callbacks.rst

-In addition to responding to property change events using js_on_change, Bokeh allows CustomJS callbacks to be triggered by specific interaction events with the plot canvas, on button click events, and on LOD events.
+In addition to responding to property change events using js_on_change, Bokeh allows CustomJS callbacks to be triggered by specific interaction events with the plot canvas, on button click events, and on LOD (Level-of-Detail) events.

 These event callbacks are defined on models using the js_on_event method, with the callback receiving the event object as a locally defined cb_obj